afsenovilla/YOTO-json-extractor/README.md

    python YOTO.py
    ```

-2. Enter the Yoto URLs (one per line) into the provided text area.
+2. Input one or multiple YOTO URLs into the text area.
-3. Click the "Extract files" button to begin the extraction process.
+3. Click the "Extract files" button to start the download and processing.
+4. The processed files will be saved in a newly created directory named after the title of the content.

 ---

-## License
+## License 📝

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.